-Look for chances to talk with native English speakers.
 Maybe there is someone in your city-- or online via Skype or a chat program-- who would be glad to talk with you.

-Many English speakers enjoy sharing ideas and experiences with someone from a different background.
 You might even find someone trying to learn your language.
 You could help each other and take turns practicing each language.

-Talking with a friend (native speaker or not) is a great way to practice expressing yourself in English.
+Talking with a friend (native speaker or not) is a great way to practice your English.
 Don’t be afraid to make mistakes.
 The more you try, the faster you’ll learn.
-(It’s also true that fear of making mistakes has hindered many people from becoming fluent in a second language.)

-Ask your study partner to tell you if you make a mistake or if he or she can’t understand you.
-Correct it and try again.
 Ask for a repeat or an explanation if you don’t understand something-- and enjoy the conversation!
 A new language can give a whole new perspective on so many things!

 You might also try talking with the robot at ESL Fast, and see how it works for you.